-We have installed a hybrid solar system at the Mitsui Repark Minatomachi Niigata Parking Lot (Chuo-ku, Niigata City) which opened in fiscal 2017.
-This system generates and stores solar power, and then illuminates the LED lighting of signage at night.
-It can generate up to a maximum of 3,498 Wh in one day, delivering approximately 62.6% of power necessary for on-site sign lighting.
-By introducing this system, we expect to achieve an annual reduction of CO2 emissions of about 817 kg.
-The system also functions as emergency power in case of a disaster or power outage.
+For instance, we have installed a hybrid solar system at the Mitsui Repark Minatomachi Niigata Parking Lot (Chuo-ku, Niigata City) which generates and stores solar power, and then illuminates the LED lighting of signage at night.
+Not only does the system reduce CO2 emissions, it also acts as an emergency power source in case of a disaster or power outage.

-Solar power panels of the hybrid solar system at the Mitsu Repark Minatomachi Niigata Parking Lot
+Solar power panels of the hybrid solar system at the Mitsui Repark Minatomachi Niigata Parking Lot